Things to do in Lanzarote

 Artists Jesús Soto and Cesar Manrique joined efforts with the Cabildo of Lanzarote (local government) in the 1960s to turn the cave into the mesmerizing space it is today.

 Occasionally, the cave hosts a variety of concerts as well.

 Los Hervideros & El Lago Verde

 A beautiful Mountain just behind Costa Teguise.
 Great place for a walk and climb offering great views over the valley and Costa Teguise below.
-Especially beautiful during golden hour.
+Especially beautiful during the golden hour.

 A long stretch of beach with golden sand and the majestic El Risco towering in the background.
 Our lessons take place in Famara every morning.
 Therefore, the beach invites kite surfers and bodyboarders as well as beach-goers, in search of sunbathes and scenery.

 Playa de Papagayo

 In the south of the island, not far from Playa Blanca, lies one of the most popular beaches, Playa de Papagayo.
 The beach offers emerald green water and a stunning sand and mountain backdrop.

 Consequently, perfect for a lazy day at the beach, snorkelling and swimming.
 Be aware that access to the beach is not free of charge.

 A string of idyllic and secluded coves with volcanic sand and calm waters south of the harbour of Puerto Calero.
 Great place for a swim away from the hassle and main tourism areas.
 The beach is accessible via a dirt road.